// Strengthen your bow hold this holiday!

 Good for strong and flexible bow fingers

-Move one finger up at a time followed by the thumb until you reach the tip of the bow.
+3. Move one finger up at a time, followed by the thumb, until you reach the tip of the bow.

-Make sure you move your fingers in this order, 1st, 2nd, 3rd, 4th, thumb.
+4. Make sure you move your fingers in this order: 1st, 2nd, 3rd, 4th, thumb.
 Take small steps with your 'spider' fingers.

-Flip the bow around in your bow hand so the tip is pointing to the ground and walk your spider fingers in the same way until you return to the heel. (see example below)
+5. Flip the bow around in your bow hand so the tip points to the ground, and walk your spider fingers the same way until you return to the heel. (see example below)

-Take it to the next level - Challenge a friend to spider finger duel.
-Who can walk up and down the bow the fastest with a correct bow hold.
-If your bow hold slips you have to start at the beginning!
+• Take it to the next level - Challenge a friend to a spider finger duel.
+Who can walk up and down the bow the fastest with a correct bow hold?
+If your bow hold slips, you have to start at the beginning!

-I hope you enjoy these great bow exercises and that they give your holiday songs that extra ounce pizzazz you’ve been looking for to entertain your families this holiday season!
-If you are a Songbird Rising Student and you need help with any of these exercises then don't forget to ask Mrs Laura at lesson time.
+I hope you enjoy these great bow exercises and that they give your holiday songs that extra ounce of pizzazz you’ve been looking for to entertain your families this holiday season!
+If you are a Songbird Rising Student and you need help with any of these exercises, don't forget to ask Mrs Laura.

 ---------------------------------------------